camunda/camunda-docs/docs/reference/cloud-console-api-clients.md

 Please note:

 - Access tokens have a validity period that can be found in the access token.
-After this time a new Access Token must be requested.
+After this time a new access token must be requested.
-- The Auth Service has a built-in rate limiting.
+- The auth service has a built-in rate limiting.
 If too many token requests are executed in a short time, the client is blocked for a certain time.
 Since the access tokens have a certain validity period, they must be cached on the client side.